awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 High bounce rates are often used by entities such as ISPs, mailbox providers, and anti\-spam organizations as indicators that senders are engaging in low\-quality email\-sending practices and their email should be blocked or sent to the spam folder\.

 ### Q2\.
-What should I do if I receive a probation or suspension notice for my bounce rate?<a name="bn-q2"></a>
+What should I do if I receive a notification stating that my account is under review or that my sending is paused because of my account's bounce rate?<a name="bn-q2"></a>

-Fix the underlying problem and appeal to get your case reevaluated\.
-For information about the appeal process, see the FAQs on probation and suspension\.
-In your appeal, in addition to the information requested in the probation and suspension FAQs, tell us the following:
+Identify the cause of the issue, and then correct it\.
+After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
+Also include the following information:
 + The method you use to track your bounces
 + How you ensure that the email addresses of new recipients are valid prior to sending to them\.
 For example, which of the recommendations are you following in [Q11\.
 What can I do to minimize bounces?](#bn-q11)